 Knowing what mindful eating is, and its benefits are only worthwhile if you have some doable, easy-to-implement strategies and tactics.

-How to practice mindful eating: 5 simple strategies
+What are mindful eating practices: 5 simple strategies

 There are multiple ways to practice mindful eating.